RULES & REGS

 Pets are not allowed.
 However, this does not apply to guide dogs or service animals.
 Please see ‘Accessibility’ for more information.

 You can book your hotel online through CanGift Hospitality.
-Use the special hotel links provided by CanGift and you will receive the special rates CanGift Hospitality has negotiated.
-Hotel bookings open November 1, 2021.
+A special hotel link will be provided by CanGift and you will receive the special rates CanGift Hospitality has negotiated.

 The CanGift board has approved a motion formalizing the unwritten policy prohibiting exhibitors from taking retail buyers off the show floor to visit exhibitors' off-site showrooms during market hours.